alb-i986/selenium-tinafw/README.md

   as an example of usage.
   For an introduction to BDD, please see the article [Introducing BDD, by Dan North](http://dannorth.net/introducing-bdd/).

-- HTML reports with embedded screenshots of failing tests, thanks to [HtmlReporter](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/tests/rules/HtmlReporter.java)
+- HTML reports with embedded screenshots for each failing test, thanks to [HtmlReporter](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/tests/rules/HtmlReporter.java)

 - a clean directory structure, aka multilayered architecture, with: